 Apple's Time Capsule vs Time Machine

-However, over the years, many Apple and tech experts and bloggers have noticed that it hasn't lived up to promise.
-Apple Time Capsule has an internal drive that can’t be removed or upgraded, so to start with it didn't have an SSD and older versions can’t be modified.
+However, over the years, many Apple and tech experts and bloggers have noticed that it hasn't lived up to its promise.
+Apple Time Capsule has an internal drive that can't be removed or upgraded, so to start with, it didn't have an SSD, and older versions can't be modified.

 Apple Time Capsule vs. Time Machine differences

-In the end, Apple quietly gave up on the Time Capsule experiment and cancelled the product in 2018.
-So if this is something you are still using, now might be a good time to stop and start using something else for backing-up your Mac.
+In the end, Apple quietly gave up on the Time Capsule experiment and canceled the product in 2018.
+So if this is something you are still using, now might be a good time to stop and start using something else for backing up your Mac.